thewhitetea0001/my-home-manager/README.md

 # my-home-manager
 My home-manager.
 It is possible to change themes.
 There is nothing more to say about him.

+To change the theme, open the file '`home.nix`' and edit the varriable '`theme`'
 ### Themes:
 - `gruvbox`
 - `catppuccin`